UCF/CM-Documentation-Templates/README.md

     If your Slack channel name doesn't fit within Slack's allotted character limit, you will need to update references to the project-specific channel URL throughout the project's files.
 - [Set up a project wiki](#creating-a-new-wiki) for hosting documentation

+### Project Assumptions

+Projects generated using these template files assume the following:

+#### General
+- The developer is responsible for setting up registration of ALL project css and js; no enqueuing is included in the template files out-of-the-box
+- Minified css and js will be saved to `static/`

+#### Themes
+- The Athena Framework is included in all generated themes
+- `style.css` is NOT a registered stylesheet, in favor of `static/css/style.min.css`
+- If ACF is a required plugin, its field config should be saved to `dev/acf-config.json`

+#### Plugins
+- n/a

 -----

 ## Creating a new wiki